How to use Stable Diffusion (Part 1)

 Adjusting weights

-You can add the weight of the token in Stable Diffusion Web UI using the keyboard shortcut ⌘ CMD/CTRL + up/down arrow keys to adjust the weight.
+You can add the weight of the token in Stable Diffusion Web UI using the keyboard shortcut ⌘ Cmd or Ctrl + or arrow keys to adjust the weight.

 By default, the tags have a weight of 1 at the position in the prompt.
 You can increase (above 1.0) or decrease (below 1.0) the weightage to adjust its strength in your prompt.
 You can actually give negative values to the tags, though at this point you might want to just place the token in the negative prompt.